iarna/gearman-packet/PROTOCOL.md

 ### cancel job

-Cancels a running job.
+Cancels a job.
 Useful in particular with background jobs lacking workers or jobs scheduled to run in the future.

 Arguments: